+Form 10-Q

-(Mark : One) ------- --------
+(Mark One)

-Form 10- Q (Mark C One) × ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE QUARTERLY PERIOD ENDED MARCH 31, 2022.
-OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE TRANSITION PERIOD FROM TO Commission File Number r: 333-31929 DISH DBS Corp (Exact name of registrant as spec (Sta Colorado ate or other jurisdiction of incorporation or organization) 84-1328967 (I.R.S.
-Employer Identification No.) 9601 South Meridian Boulevard Englewood, Colorado (Address of principal executive offices) 80112 (Zip code) (303) 723-100 (Registrant's telephone number, ir Not Applicable (Former name, former address and former fiscal Securities registered pursuant to Section n 12(b) of the Act: None during the by check mark whether the registrant (1) has filed all reports required to be for preceding 12 months (or for such shorter period that the registrant was requests for the past 90 days.
-Yes \boxtimes No \square by check mark whether the registrant has submitted electronically every Inten S-T (§232.405 of this chapter) during the preceding 12 months (or for succool \Box emerging y check mark whether the registrant is a large accelerated filer, an accelerat growth company.
-See the definitions of "large accelerated filer," "accelera in Rule 12b-2 of the Exchange Act. ted filer, a non-accelerated filer, a smaller reporting company, or an ted filer," "smaller reporting company" and "emerging growth Large accelerated filer \square Accelerated filer \square Non-accelerated filer ⊠ Smaller reporting company \square Emerging growth company \Box ting growth company, indicate by check mark if the registrant has elected not to use th standards provided pursuant to Section 13(a) of the Exchange Act. \Box e extended transition period for complying with any new or revised financial Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the e Exchange Act).
-Yes □ No 🏻 As of May 5, 2022, the registrant's outstanding common stock consisted of 1,015 shares of comm non stock, \$0.01 par value.
-The registr ant meets the conditions set forth in General Instructions (H)(1)(a) and (b) of Form 10 -Q and is therefore filing this Form 10-Q with the reduced disclosure format.
+$\mathbf{X}$ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE QUARTERLY PERIOD ENDED SEPTEMBER 30, 2022.

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE TRANSITION PERIOD FROM \\то\

+Commission File Number: 333-31929

+DISH DBS Corporation

+(Exact name of registrant as specified in its charter)

+Colorado

+(State or other jurisdiction of incorporation or organization)

+9601 South Meridian Boulevard

+Englewood, Colorado (Address of principal executive offices)

+(Registrant's telephone number, including area code)

+Not Applicable

+(Former name, former address and former fiscal year, if changed since last report)

+Securities registered pursuant to Section 12(b) of the Act: None

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🖾 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer $\Box$

+Non-accelerated filer 🖾

+Smaller reporting company

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+ate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🖾

+As of November 1, 2022, the registrant's outstanding common stock consisted of 1,015 shares of common stock, \$0.01 par value.

+The registrant meets the conditions set forth in General Instructions (H)(1)(a) and (b) of Form 10-Q and is therefore filing this Form 10-Q with the reduced disclosure format.

+80112 (Zip code)

+(I.R.S.
+Employer Identification No.)

+Accelerated filer □